 Scale

 To scale a model, we multiply each of its positions by a set of scale factors.
 A factor greater than 1 grows the model.
 A factor less than 1 but greater than 0 shrinks the model.
 A factor of 0 collapses the model into a black hole.
-A negative factor flips the model across the pivot.
+A negative factor flips the model across the origin.

 Scaling is sometimes expressed as vector multiplication.
 Here position \(\mathbf{p}\) is multiplied by \(\textrm{factors}\):